Last Updated on Samuel Franklinby

 Killing Floor 2 Field Medic Guide – Best Build, Perks & Weapons Loadout

-With this Killing Floor 2 Field Medic guide players will be able to become the ultimate team healer or durable solo class in their ZED killing matches.
-Presenting players that are new to the Field Medic perk with the optimal choices in terms of perk skills, weapons and ultimately build to fight through various difficulties, maps and party dynamics.
+With this Killing Floor 2 Field Medic guide players will be able to become the ultimate team healer or durable solo class in their ZED killing KF2 matches.
+This guide presents players that are new to the Field Medic class with the optimal choices in terms of perk skills, weapons and ultimately build loadout to fight through various difficulties, maps and party dynamics.
 As the name suggests your primary role as this class is to be the medic in the field who rushes between players to heal and buff them while attacking any low tier ZEDs in between.
 To support this playstyle players will have access to syringe upgrades, movement speed and durability boosts for your role although have a clear absence of weapon boosting perks like the other perk class choices.

 With this Field Medic guide you’ll have the foundation necessary to create a Field Medic build that is optimal for various Killing Floor 2 situations.
-This page includes details of tips, strategy, perks and weapon combinations and from from this starting point players can adjust to their own preferences and party needs.
+This page includes details of tips, strategy, perks and weapon combinations.
+From this starting point players can adjust to their own preferences and party needs when playing as the medic perk.
 Given the diversity of Killing Floor 2 challenges no guide can cover all situations though with difficulty, map and maps having the largest impact on these suggestions.